priom14/Uber-EDA/README.md

 # Uber Data Analysis

 Welcome to the Uber Data Analysis project!
-In this project, we perform an in-depth exploration and analysis of Uber's ride-sharing data to uncover insights, trends, and patterns.
+In this project, I perform an in-depth exploration and analysis of Uber's ride-sharing data to uncover insights, trends, and patterns.

 ## Table of Contents